 Some tips to help you with your community’s scholarship process

 Review the Center for Quality Communities scholarship information.
 Identify a city contact who will receive the scholarship applications.
-Set an application deadline for your city to receive its applications.
-Your nominee’s application is due to the AWC Center for Quality Communities by March 10, 2017.
+Set an application deadline.
+Your city’s nominee application packet must be emailed or postmarked to the AWC Center for Quality Communities by March 12, 2021.

 Each city can decide its eligibility requirements.
 Some criteria to consider: